-The company left about the first week of January 1848, followed the trail to a point above the Cascades and proceeded to the to The Dalles.
-The soldiers believed that the Cayuse, Walla Walla, Nez Perce, Yakama, and other tribes were joining forces against the whites and a policy was adopted of fighting any Indians they found.
-In actuality, the Cayuse had attempted to get many other tribes to join them, but most were hesitant and the Nez Perce worked actively against them.
+The company left about the first week of January 1848, followed the trail to a point above the Cascades, and proceeded to the Dalles.
+The soldiers believed that the Cayuse, Walla Walla, Nez Perce, Yakama, and other tribes joined forces against the whites, and a policy was adopted to fight any Indians they found.
+In actuality, the Cayuse had attempted to get many other tribes to join them, but most were hesitant, and the Nez Perce worked actively against them.
 By February 12th, a total of 537 officers and men had arrived at The Dalles.
 Four days later, Colonel Cornelius Gilliam left 20 men to guard Fort Lee (later Fort Dalles) and began his march.

 By May 1848, the Oregon Rifles were led by Colonel Henry A.G.
 Lee.
-On May 17th, Lee, along with Captain Philip F. Thompson and about 400 troops continued the pursuit of the Whitman murderers.
+On May 17th, Lee, along with Captain Philip F. Thompson and about 400 troops, continued the pursuit of the Whitman murderers.
 In an attempt to find them, Lee offered the Nez Perce several hundred dollars worth of merchandise if they would assist in the capture.
-As the various tribes began to see the strength and determination of the army, many of the tribes who had been sympathetic to the Cayuse, began to distance themselves from them.
-The Walla Walla, to show their changed attitude, caught and hanged one of the murderers and sent word that they were on the trail of another.
+As the various tribes began to see the army’s strength and determination, many of the tribes who had been sympathetic to the Cayuse began to distance themselves from them.
+To show their changed attitude, the Walla Walla caught and hanged one of the murderers and sent word that they were on the trail of another.
 The Cayuse soon left the area, hiding in the Blue Mountains.

-Although the murderers had not yet been caught, the hostilities died down and by June, the Army decided to abandon the campaign for the season.
+Although the murderers had not yet been caught, the hostilities died down, and by June, the Army decided to abandon the campaign for the season.
 The troops then began their journey home, arriving at Oregon City about June 20, 1848, where they were promptly mustered out of service.
-Though the campaign had ended, the Cayuse War continued sporadically for the next several years as they continued to strike at white settlers before once again retreating into the Blue Mountains.
+Though the campaign had ended, the Cayuse War continued sporadically for the next several years.
+They continued to strike at white settlers before again retreating into the Blue Mountains.